cfu288/mere-medical/apps/docs/blog/2022-01-07-what-is-mere-medical.md

 At this point, I decided it was time to build something myself to solve my problems.
 I had a few goals in mind for a solution that other solutions didn't solve or seem to prioritize:

 - Cross-platform: I should be able to access my records on any device
 - Offline-first: I should be able to access my medical records anytime, even without an internet connection.
-So I wanted to ensure I could access my records whenever needed, especially at doctor's offices with bad wifi-connections or even when riding public transit.
+I wanted to ensure I could access my records whenever needed, especially at doctor's offices with bad wifi-connections or even when riding public transit.
 - Privacy focused: I shouldn't have to trust a third party to manage my records.
 Ideally, I could download a program or host the software on my machines.
 - Respect user preferences: Features should always be opt-in, and the user should always control their data.